-- ✓ As an inclusive school, we believe all pupils should be taught together.
-To achieve this may involve adapted teaching, small group work, 1 to 1 support or visual aids. - ✓ Our Curriculum policy states that teachers plan to meet the needs of all pupils by ensuring learning is focused on individual pupils' needs and abilities.
-Outcomes from the assessment of learning enable teachers to set targets which reflect individual pupils' skills, abilities and potential. - Our curriculum is broad and balanced and is made accessible for all children through differentiation and ensuring that each child is able to access their learning, providing support and an individualised curriculum as necessary. - ✓ Our Teaching and Learning Policy states our aim "to ensure that children learn effectively and make good progress.
-To be effective learners, children need to work in a sustained manner with commitment and enjoyment, be confident in raising questions and have perseverance when answers are not readily available ... to select appropriate methods, organise the resources they need effectively and then be able to evaluate their own work ... we acknowledge that children learn in many different ways and we recognise the need to develop strategies that allow all children to learn in ways that best suit them." - ✓ We ensure that we provide high quality teaching and learning all teachers are responsible for the learning and progress of every child in their class, including those with SEN. - ✓ We provide an inclusive, adapted and personalised approach to enable all learners, including those with SEN, to engage with all aspects of school life.
+As an inclusive school, we believe all pupils should be taught together.
+To achieve this may involve adapted teaching, small group work, 1 to 1 support or visual aids.
+Our Curriculum policy states that teachers plan to meet the needs of all pupils by ensuring learning is focused on individual pupils' needs and abilities.
+Outcomes from the assessment of learning enable teachers to set targets which reflect individual pupils' skills, abilities and potential.

+Our curriculum is broad and balanced and is made accessible for all children through differentiation and ensuring that each child is able to access their learning, providing support and an individualised curriculum as necessary.
+In Nursery the pupils interests are used to further their enquiry and interest with a range of engaging learning opportunities.

+✓ Our Teaching and Learning Policy states our aim "to ensure that children learn effectively and make good progress.
+To be effective learners, children need to work in a sustained manner with commitment and enjoyment, be confident in raising questions and have perseverance when answers are not readily available ... to select appropriate methods, organise the resources they need effectively and then be able to evaluate their own work ... we acknowledge that children learn in many different ways and we recognise the need to develop strategies that allow all children to learn in ways that best suit them."
-Examples of this would be:

-- Adapted teaching

-- Small group work

-- Visual aids

-- Learning walls

-- Learning packs

-- Varied teaching styles

-- 'Sensory Diets'
+✓ We ensure that we provide high quality teaching and learning - all teachers are responsible for the learning and progress of every child in their class, including those with SEN.

+\checkmark We provide an inclusive, adapted and personalised approach to enable all
-- Resources for motor skills

-- Adaptions to the physical environment eg ramps, disabled toilet, shower, changing mat

-- Our Learning environment is flexible to allow, when possible, all children to choose where and how they work and learning environments are adapted by staff and the pupils themselves to best meet individual needs.
+How are adaptations made to the curriculum and the learning environment of children and young people with SEN?
+Examples of this would be: Adapted teaching Small group work Visual aids Learning walls Learning packs Varied teaching styles 'Sensory Diets' Resources for motor skills Adaptions to the physical environment eg ramps, disabled toilet, shower, changing mat Our Learning environment is flexible to allow, when possible, all children to choose where and how they work and learning environments are adapted by staff and the pupils themselves to best meet individual needs.
 Details of the school's access arrangements for pupils with Special Educational Needs are found in the school's Accessibility Plan in the Policies section of our website under the Key Information heading.
 What expertise and training of staff have you to support children and young people with SEN?
 A member of staff has studied for the National Accreditation of SEN in 2015-2016.
 Other areas of expertise include autism champions, dedicated speech and language HLTA and visual and hearing awareness.
 All staff training is on-going to support the needs of pupils within the school and is decided upon by the main area of need at that time.
 Training is mainly delivered in house by the SENDCo, Educational Psychologist or outside agencies.
 All staff have received Dyslexia training and most have updated their First Aid training; individuals and groups of staff have received training in Thrive, Memory Skills, Epipen and Visual and Hearing Awareness.
 We review the impact of this training by monitoring the progress of pupils, staff performance management, observations of all staff and external visits form outside agencies.
+The Nursery has a SENCO who works in partnership with the school SENDCo, they offer support to parents and pupils with additional needs.